 Enjoy a local outdoor concert that your town or park district offers.
 Enjoy listening to the music and having a picnic.

-Everyone loves eating smores.
+Roasting smores is a favorite summer bucket list idea for all ages.
 You can make them over a fire pit or bake them in the oven.
 All you need is Graham Crackers, Marshmallows, and Chocolate bars.

 Play in a Sprinkler

 Keep cool by running through a sprinkler in your backyard or sliding on a slip n’ slide.

 Summer is the perfect time for camping.
 Make it easy by pitching the tent in your backyard.
 Tell stories around a fire pit and roast a hot dog and smores to eat.

 If you are more adventurous head out on a camping trip.

 Go skateboarding around your neighborhood or at your local skate park.